lcsgrlch/oap/blender/README.md

-# Rendering Particles (Manual)
+# Render In Blender!
+(Manual)

-With the Blender file and the Python script 3d models of cloud particles can be rendered.
+The [__Blender__](https://blender.org/) file contains several models of cloud particles.
+Together with the Python script 3d models of cloud particles can be rendered.
-New models can also be created.
-The Python code must then be adapted accordingly.
+You can also create new models.
+However, the Python code must then be adapted accordingly.
-To execute the rendering, proceed as follows:
+To start the rendering, proceed as follows:

 #### In Blender:
 1. (Optional) Create new 3d Model.
 Make sure the model uses the OpaqueBlenderRender material.